qir-alliance/.github/Project_Organization.md

 have to be an employee of one of the Steering Committee member organizations.
 The Chairperson doesn’t have any voting privilege unless they are also appointed as the designated voting delegate by one of the steering committee members.
+The Chairperson is appointed for a duration of a year or until their affiliation changes and they can be reelected.
+The Steering
-The Chairperson is automatically reelected for up to 4 years.
-The Steering Committee may call for a new Chairperson nomination at anytime.
+Committee may call for a new Chairperson nomination at anytime.

 ### 3.3.
 Rhythm of Business